Phoenix Contact: Multiple mGuard devices are vulnerable to a remote code injection due to SSH

 What could happen

-An attacker with network access to the SSH port on an mGuard device could execute arbitrary commands on the device, potentially disrupting network communications, altering traffic rules, or disconnecting remote sites that depend on the mGuard for secure connectivity.
+An attacker with network access to the SSH port on an mGuard device could inject code and execute commands, potentially taking control of the device and disrupting critical network segmentation or remote access functions.

 Who's at risk